asvcode/Pill_ID/README.md

-# Pill Identifier
+# Pill Identifier - Pill_ID
-Framework for machine learning projects at Insight Data Science.
+Project for identifying prescription pills.
+Current methods utitilize a drop down method where the user has to manually input into the pill characteristics such as shape, color, imprint.

 ## Motivation for this project format:
 - **src** : Put all source code for production within structured directory